 First, start with assets that are:

 - Highly mobile

 - Highly used

-Beginning with this trio of classifications will help you identify items that are the most important to tag.
+Beginning with this trio of classifications will help you identify the most critical items to tag.
 From there, you can use your discretion to determine which other items should be tagged.

 Software Asset Tagging

-While software can’t be physically ‘tagged,’ it can be entered into your asset management software to help track its value, update history, access history, and other important data that can help keep it secure and valuable.
+While software can’t be physically ‘tagged,’ you can enter it into your asset management software to help track its value, update history, access history, and other important data that can help keep it secure and valuable.

-Plus, even though the software itself can’t be tagged, a hard drive containing sensitive or high-value information can have a tag affixed to it which can be scanned and used to call up information about the hardware itself and the software it contains.
+Plus, even though the software itself can’t be tagged, a hard drive containing sensitive or high-value information can have a tag affixed to it, which can be scanned and used to call up information about the hardware and the software includes.

 Hardware Asset Tagging